 Watch this video to see our top 10 boat life tips that will help to make your surroundings cleaner, life aboard the boat safer, and a few things that we do to simply make cruising life more enjoyable and easier.
 10 Top Boat Life Tips Video Top 10 Boat Life Tips List – First 5

 When it comes to boat safety it’s quite a broad category.
-You might immediately think that it’s just life jackets, a GPS positioning device and Man Overboard equipment but that’s only a very small tip of the iceberg.
-As with most things boating related, safety is yet another huge category to get your head around.
-Allow
+You might immediately think that it’s just life jackets, a GPS positioning device, and Man Overboard equipment but that’s only a very small tip of the iceberg.
+As with most things boating-related, safety is yet another huge category to get your head around.
+Allow me

 When it comes to sailing and sailboats there are several different ways to do a variety of tasks.
 Some captains and sailing schools preach one method and others preach another.
 Your best bet is to understand the options and then choose the system, or way, that works best for you.
 How will you know what

 I’m ashamed to admit it but until recently, I wasn’t 100% sure about how to deploy our life raft.
 If you’re not familiar with what a life raft is, it’s a backup floatation device that can be used for survival if the boat sinks.
 It blows up to look like a neon orange floating tent and is packed with water, flares, and a range of other life-saving items.
 Before I get ahead of myself, this article is about three things that all liveaboards must know…And I mean MUST KNOW.
 Read more here…

 Members only!
 As mentioned in my article, Three Things That All Liveaboards Must Know, I offer a free copy of the Britican Boat Safety Manual for members to use.
 This 15-page document will provide a template for your own boat safety manual.
 You’ll have to chop and change according to your own boat but the bulk of the information is standard.